 - Can be a good source of income – Paid internships can provide a student with funds to cater for living expenses or even tuition fees.
 Some internships, for example those in finance and technology, tend to give students very generous stipends.

-As you can see, the benefits of undertaking an internship are quite significant.
+As you can see, the benefits of undertaking internships for international students are quite significant.
 While you may be yearning for a long relaxing break after a hectic semester, it is good for you to make time for an internship because it has the potential to boost your career in a significant way.

 How to Find an Internship as an International Student